Setting up number conversion rules

 ^(8|\+7)(?=\d{10})=7.

-Example 2: Two equivalent rules, replace the 8 and +7 at the beginning of the phone number with a 7 (the dot at the end of the rule is important).
+Example 2: Two equivalent rules replace the 8 and +7 at the beginning of the phone number with 7 (the period at the end of the rule is important).

 .*=

 Example 3: Converts any number to an empty value.
-This value is, for example, the default for Gateway lines (SIP accounts), so that possible text messages from the default user are not treated as numbers and the line call only goes to the explicitly set number (Number on PBX).
+This value, for example, is the default for Gateway lines (SIP accounts), so that possible text messages from the user are not processed as numbers by default and a call over the line occurs only to an explicitly set number (PBX number).

-Second type of rule (without the equal sign =)
+Second type of rules (without equal sign =)

-Such regular expressions set a mask to restrict the use of the operator.
-If a regular expression does not match a phone number, this operator is excluded and subsequent rules are not considered.
-If there is a match, the following rule is reviewed.
+Such regular expressions specify a mask to restrict the use of the operator.
+If the regular expression does not match a phone number, that operator is excluded and subsequent rules are not considered.
+If there is a match, the next rule is reviewed.

 ^7\d{10}$

-Example 4: restricts the use of the SIP account to Russian telephone numbers only (beginning with 7 and then 10 digits)
+Example 4: limits the use of a SIP account only to Russian phone numbers (starting with 7 and continuing with 10 digits)

 ^79\d{9}$